8 Life Coach Requirements for a Successful Coaching Career

 • CLEAR: Stands for Contracting, Listening, Exploring, Action, and Review.
 It starts with establishing a coaching contract, then actively listening to the client, exploring options, defining action steps, and reviewing progress toward goals.

-• CIGAR: It generally consists of Clarity, Insight, Goals, Action, and Review steps.
+• CIGAR: It generally consists of Current reality, Ideal, Gaps, Action, and Review steps.

 • The Wheel of Life: A visual assessment tool that helps clients evaluate and balance different areas of their lives.